Several dead as Guatemala volcano erupts

 - Volcano terminology: What are vog and laze?

+A total of about a million people have been affected by the eruption, the Guatemalan government says.

-David de Leon, spokesman for the National Disaster Prevention Authority, said a change in wind direction was to blame for the volcanic ash falling on parts of the capital.
+A disaster authority spokesman said a change in wind direction was to blame for the volcanic ash falling on parts of the capital.

 The Guatemalan military said it was providing assistance including clearing volcanic ash from La Aurora airport's runway.